 By Richard Leung JP, John Hui and Jonathan Chan

 The recent case of Taching Petroleum Co Ltd v.
-Meyer Aluminium Ltd creates new precedent.
+Meyer Aluminium Ltd creates a new precedent.
 This decision is at the vanguard of raising contravention of conduct rules as a defence in civil proceedings.

 A shield not a sword It is well-known that “stand-alone” private actions are currently not available under the Competition Ordinance (Cap.
 619) (the “CO”), meaning that private parties (as opposed to the Competition Commission) are prohibited from bringing any action based on allegations of contraventions of the conduct rules.

 However, as the decision of Taching Petroleum Co Ltd v.
 Meyer Aluminium Ltd 2 HKLRD 1284 has demonstrated, the CO does not prevent private litigants from raising allegations of contraventions of the conduct rules as a defence in civil proceedings brought against him/her.